Snowfall warning issued for winter storm Wednesday night

-Environment Canada is warning that a winter storm is on its way to Waterloo Region with 15 centimetres of snow possible.
+Environment Canada is warning that a winter storm is on its way to Waterloo Region with 15 to 25 centimetres of snow possible.

 Areas further north of Waterloo Region are seeing significantly higher estimated snow totals of 20 to 40 centimeters.
 The weather agency is calling the system “highly impactful” and warns the strong low-pressure system is going to dump a lot of snow across Ontario.